 - WAC 110-149-0150 Conditions of the home.
-(1) Caregivers must make reasonable efforts for their home to meet the following conditions and the developmental needs of the children and youth placed in their care including, but not limited to:
+(1) Caregivers must make reasonable efforts for their home to meet the following conditions for and be based on the developmental needs of the children and youth placed in their care including, but not limited to:

 - (a) Having:

 - (i) A method for heating and cooling;

 - (ii) Access to electricity and lighting, safe drinking water, and toilet and bathing facilities; and

-- (iii) Safe and sanitary pets when they are around children and youth, if applicable; and
+- (iii) Safe and sanitary pets; and

-- (b) Verifying outdoor spaces that are accessible to children or youth are safe.
+- (b) Verifying safe outdoor spaces when accessible to children or youth.
 This includes, but is not limited to, providing adequate supervision for the following:

 - (i) Trampolines;

 - (ii) Bodies of water;

 - (iii) Pools;

 - (iv) Hot tubs; and

 - (v) Fire pits; and

-- (c) Being free from:
+- (c) Mitigating residence hazards including, but not limited to:

-- (A) Insect and rodent infestation;
+- (i) Pest infestation;

-- (B) Fire hazards, including exposed wires or flammable materials within three feet of a fire source; and
+- (ii) Fire hazards, including exposed wires or flammable materials within three feet of a fire source; and

-- (C) Other safety hazards that may be accessible to children or youth, including:
+- (iii) Other safety hazards that may be accessible to children or youth, including:

-- (I) Overflowing garbage;
+- (A) Overflowing garbage;

-- (II) Uncontained pet waste;
+- (B) Uncontained pet waste; and

-- (III) Fleas;

-- (IV) Toxic mold;

-- (V) Peeling lead paint; or

-- (VI) Excessive debris.
+- (C) Excessive debris.

 - (2) The department will make reasonable efforts to assist caregivers in acquiring necessary items to verify and maintain safe and sanitary conditions of the home and property, if these conditions are not met.

 - WAC 110-149-0160 Sleeping arrangements.
-Caregivers must meet the following sleeping arrangement conditions based on children's or youth's ages, development, and specific needs:

-(1) Children under 12 months old must have a safe sleeping space - (1) Children under 12 months old must have a safe sleeping space that meets the infant safe sleep requirements, which includes bassinets, Native American cradle boards and moss bags, portable cribs, or cribs.
+Caregivers must meet the following sleeping arrangement conditions based on children's or youth's ages, development, and specific needs: - youth's ages, development, and specific needs: (1) Children under 12 months old must have a safe sleeping space that meets the infant safe sleep requirements, which includes bassinets, Native American cradle boards and moss bags, portable cribs, or cribs.
 Cribs must comply with: - (a) Chapter 70.111 RCW; and - (b) 16 C.F.R.
 1219 or 1220; and - (2) Children and youth older than 12 months must have their own safe sleeping space with bedding, unless other arrangements have been approved by their caseworker.